Easy Pork Chop Rub Recipe: Juicy, Flavorful Chops in Minutes

 Frequently Asked Questions About Pork Chop Rubs

-Can I use a wet rub instead?
+Can I use a wet rub instead of a dry rub?

 Final Thoughts on Elevating Your Pork Chop Game